Principal infinity-bundles -- General theory: Overview

 Moreover, by the above classification theorem of $G$-principal $\infty$-bundles, $g_X$ trivializes over some cover $\xymatrix{U \ar@{->>}[r] & X}$, and so the universal property of the $\infty$-pullback implies that \emph{locally} a section $\sigma$ is a $V$-valued function

 For $V$ an ordinary space, hence a \emph{0-truncated} object in the $\infty$-topos, this is simply the familiar statement about sections of associated bundles.
-But in higher geometry $V$ may more generally itself be a higher moduli $\infty$-stack, which makes the general theory of sections more interesting.
-Specifically, if $V$ is a pointed connected object, this means that it is locally a cocycle for an $\Omega V$-principal $\infty$-bundle, and so globally is a \emph{twisted $\Omega V$-principal $\infty$-bundle}.
+But in higher geometry $V$, being an object of the $\infty$-topos and hence an $\infty$-stack, may more generally itself be a higher moduli $\infty$-stack, classifying some geometric structures, which makes the general theory of sections more interesting.
+Specifically, if $V$ is a pointed connected object, then it is of the form $\mathbf{B}\Omega V$ and this means that it is locally a cocycle for an $\Omega V$-principal $\infty$-bundle, and so globally is a \emph{twisted $\Omega V$-principal $\infty$-bundle}.
 This identifies $\mathbf{H}_{/\mathbf{B}G}(-, \mathbf{c})$ as the \emph{twisted cohomology} induced by the \emph{local coefficient bundle $\mathbf{c}$} with \emph{local coefficients} $V$.
 This yields a geometric and unstable analogue of the picture of twisted cohomology discussed in \cite{AndoBlumbergGepner}.

 Given $V$, the most general twisting group is the \emph{automorphism $\infty$-group} $\mathbf{Aut}(V) \hookrightarrow [V,V]_{\mathbf{H}}$, formed in the $\infty$-topos (Definition \ref{InternalAutomorphismGroup}).
 If $V$ is pointed connected and hence of the form $V = \mathbf{B}G$, this means that the most general universal local coefficient bundle is